 - We build a database of interested migration scholars, educators and educational stakeholders across Europe.

 - We develop best practice guidelines and nine teaching modules covering central aspects of migration across the world, oriented towards secondary school students and can be taught in different subjects and school types.

 - We translate these modules into six languages (English, German, Dutch, Italian, French, Polish) and adapt materials and activities to different contexts across Europe.
-The teaching modules will be made freely available on this website throughout 2022 and 2023.
+The teaching modules are freely available on this website.